shift-left-test/CMakeUtils/README.md

 - make
 - doxygen

 ### How to install prerequisites

     $ sudo apt-get install python cmake build-essential python-pip python-pytest doxygen graphviz
     $ pip install gcovr

 ### How to run the tests

     $ ./runtest.sh

+### How to configure CMakeLists.txt files under the test directory

+You may run the following command at the top-level directory

+    $ cmake -S . -B <directory> -DCMAKE_MODULE_PATH=`pwd`/scripts

 ### How to create new predefined C++ project